michielgerritsen/shorty/readme.md

 # Shorty

+## Local commands

 Shorty is created to make it easy to create shortcuts to commands.
 Just run for example:

 `shorty add symfony bin/console`

-Now you have the `m2` command available globally.
+Now you have the `symfony` command available globally.
 When you switch to another folder, the m2 command will still work and be executed in the folder where you added the Shorty command.

+## Global commands

 You can also add global commands.
 Shorty will search for this command in all underlying folders.
 So for example, when running: